For the purposes of this website, public art is art accessible to the public free of charge.

 San Francisco’s “Downtown Plan” adopted in 1985, was developed under the fundamental assumption that significant employment and office development growth would occur.
 New commercial development would provide new revenue sources to cover a portion of the costs of necessary urban service improvements.
 Specific programs were created to satisfy needs for additional housing, transit, childcare, open space, and art.
 The public art requirement created by this plan is commonly known as the “1% for Art” program.
-This requirement, governed by Section 429 of the Planning Code, provides that construction of a new building or addition of 25,000 square feet or more within the downtown C‐3 district, triggers a requirement that provide public art that equals at least 1% of the total construction cost be provided.
+This requirement, governed by Section 429 of the Planning Code, provides that construction of a new building or addition of 25,000 square feet or more within the downtown C‐3 district, triggers a requirement that provides public art that equals at least 1% of the total construction cost be provided.

-Effective May 2012, in certain projects, all or part of this requirement may be satisfied by either providing accepted art of the resulting 1% valuation on-site, or paying such amount to a newly established Public Art Trust Fund (Fund), which is administered by the San Francisco Arts Commission.
+Effective May 2012, in certain projects, all or part of this requirement may be satisfied by either providing accepted art of the resulting 1% valuation on-site or paying such amount to a newly established Public Art Trust Fund (Fund), which is administered by the San Francisco Arts Commission.

 San Francisco’s 2% for Art

-2% of the gross estimated construction costs must be appropriated for art enrichment for public buildings, aboveground public structures, parks and transportation improvement projects.
+2% of the gross estimated construction costs must be appropriated for art enrichment for public buildings, aboveground public structures, parks, and transportation improvement projects.

 San Francisco’s Privately Owned Publicly Open Spaces (POPOS)